zohannn/clean_bib/README.md

     unwanted = ["doi", "url", "abstract", "file", "isbn", "link", "keyword", "mendeley-tags", "annote", "pmid", "chapter", "institution", "issn", "month"]

 Just add any fields you don’t want to this Python list.
 If you desire a field that’s being deleted, e.g. doi, url, isbn etc, then remove it from the list.

-##WARRANTY

-aahahahahahahahahahaha No. None.
-Nada.
-Nihil.
-Use at your own risk.